Robert A. M. Stern: Work

 Many of Stern's early works were private houses in the New York metropolitan area, including in the Hamptons and in Westchester County.
-Early commercial commissions included projects for Walt Disney World such as Disney's Yacht Club Resort, Disney's Beach Club Resort and the master plan for Celebration, Florida, and from 1992−2003, Stern served on the board of the Walt Disney Company.
+His early commercial commissions included projects for Walt Disney World such as Disney's Yacht Club Resort, Disney's Beach Club Resort and the master plan for Celebration, Florida, and from 1992 to 2003, Stern served on the board of the Walt Disney Company.

-Stern is now better known for his large-scale condominium and apartment building projects in New York City, which include 20 East End Avenue, The Chatham, The Brompton and 15 Central Park West.
+Stern was later better known for his large-scale condominium and apartment building projects in New York City, which include 20 East End Avenue, The Chatham, The Brompton, and 15 Central Park West.
 The latter was, at the time of its completion, one of the most financially successful apartment buildings ever constructed, with sales totaling $2 billion, later succeeded by 220 Central Park South.

-Stern has designed some of the tallest structures in the United States, including the glass-clad Comcast Center, the second tallest building in both Philadelphia and Pennsylvania.
+Stern designed some of the tallest structures in the United States, including the glass-clad Comcast Center, the second tallest building in both Philadelphia and Pennsylvania.
 The Driehaus Prize committee (commenting on a preliminary, stone-clad, pyramidal-topped scheme) characterized the design as "[carrying] forward the proportions of the classical obelisk".
 The scheme, along with Stern's 15 Central Park West, and his master plan for Celebration, were cited as contributing factors in his having won the award.
-More recently, Stern has designed three skyscrapers in New York City, 220 Central Park South, 520 Park Avenue and 30 Park Place, which became some of the tallest buildings in the city and the United States once completed.
-In 2017 RAMSA completed a major addition to the campus of Yale University, with two new residential colleges, Pauli Murray College and Benjamin Franklin College, both designed in a Collegiate Gothic style.
+More recently, Stern designed three skyscrapers in New York City, 220 Central Park South, 520 Park Avenue, and 30 Park Place, which became some of the tallest buildings in the city and the United States once completed.
+In 2017, RAMSA completed a major addition to the campus of Yale University, with two new residential colleges, Pauli Murray College and Benjamin Franklin College, both designed in a Collegiate Gothic style.

+He also designed Schwarzman College in China; its 200,000 sqft campus houses advanced higher-education facilities and was LEED Gold-certified.

 Style

 In the 1970s, and early 1980s, Stern developed a reputation as a postmodern architect for integrating classical elements into his designs for contemporary buildings.
-Stern contributed a postmodern architectural facade to the Strada Novissima in The Presence of the Past exhibit at the 1980 Venice Biennale.
+Stern contributed a postmodern architectural facade to the Strada Novissima in The Presence of the Past exhibit at the 1980 Venice Architecture Biennale.
 In the mid-1980s, his work became more traditional, more in keeping with the then emerging New Classical architectural movement.
-Stern, however, has rejected such characterizations, arguing that his projects draw on vernacular context and local traditions.
-In recent years, the work of Stern's office has ranged from traditional to modernist, depending on the building type and project location.
+Stern, however, rejected such characterizations, arguing that his projects draw on vernacular context and local traditions.